 Bake until light brown skin has formed on the top, about 1 hour.
 Serve warm or at room temperature.

-Serves: 6-8 (can be kept refrigerated for 3 days & still maintain Prana or vital life force)
+Can be kept refrigerated for 3 days & still maintain Prana or vital life force.

 Reheat in a saucepan and you can add additional almond milk or ghee for moisture for reheating.